 However, don’t change more than one variable at a time, and be sure to mark every change you make in a brew log.
 This way, you’ll be able to brew a consistent cup every time.

 The coffee sock is an inexpensive, versatile way to brew your coffee.
 Despite its simplicity, you can create just about any cup profile you desire by varying the brew times, temperature, and grind size.

-Have you brewed coffee with a sock?
+Have you brewed coffee with a coffee sock?
 Let us know in the comments or our Home Grounds Facebook group.

 Yes, you can reuse a coffee sock.
 After brewing coffee, dispose of the grounds, and wash and dry the sock.
-We suggest hand-washing the sock, as the heat and caustic detergent used in the dishwasher may damage the sock’s delicate fibers.
+We suggest hand-washing the sock, as the heat and caustic detergent used in the dishwasher may damage the sock’s delicate fibres.